Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Experiments

 \section{Experiments}

-We evaluate the proposed method on two different datasets, showing how it improves over Average Pooling and Covariance Pooling, and compare its performance against other methods that also leverage privileged information.
+We evaluate the proposed method on {three} different datasets, {showing} how it improves over Average Pooling and Covariance Pooling, and compare its performance against other methods that also leverage privileged information.